-Despite these rights, and while increasing numbers of survivors are seeking support, women and girls across the UK still face a ‘postcode lottery’ when trying to access specialist services due to funding cuts and competitive tendering.
+While increasing numbers of survivors across the UK are seeking support, women and girls still face a ‘postcode lottery’ when trying to access specialist services due to funding cuts and competitive tendering.
 As women have said:

 “There should be guaranteed local funding for women’s support services, they are all fighting for funding when they are providing so many good services, not just for women but for the family and the community.”